• April 26, 2026 | 04:17

-In this guide, explore the complete dates, rituals, significance, Navdurga worship, fasting traditions, and spiritual meaning of Chaitra Navratri 2026.
+This guide explains the complete dates, rituals, Navdurga significance, fasting traditions, and spiritual meaning of Chaitra Navratri 2026.

 There is a stretch of nine days each spring when time in Hindu households seems to shift gear.
 Conversations grow softer.
 Kitchens smell of ghee and fresh flowers.
 Lamps are lit before sunrise.
 This is Chaitra Navratri — and in 2026, it arrives on 19 March, carrying with it the same quiet electricity it always does.